govfresh/govfresh.github.io/_people/lukefretwell.md

 Luke Fretwell is a champion of open, accessible technologies that drive inclusive and collaborative democracy.

 He is the founder and maintainer of [GovFresh](https://govfresh.com/), a media and innovation lab focused on the intersection of design, technology and democracy.

+He is also co-founder of [ScanGov](https://scangov.com/), a government digital experience platform.

 He is the co-founder of [ProudCity](https://proudcity.com/), a platform that empowers U.S. local governments to deliver better digital services.
 In its esteemed GovTech 100 list, _Government Technology_ annually recognizes ProudCity as one of the nation’s leading civic technology companies.